Occupational Therapy

 Rocker Seats

 What is a rocker seat?
-What student would benefit from using one, what are it’s benefits, and more.
+What student would benefit from using one, what are its benefits, and more.

 Self Regulation in the Classroom